keepaliveit-staging/staging.keepaliveit.co.uk/_pages/benefits.markdown

 {% include breadcrumbs.html %}

-## What are the Benefits of Effective I.T
+## What are the Benefits of Effective I.T?
-Being ahead of the game with I.T can inherit many benefits:
+Being ahead of the game with I.T can inherit many benefits for Homes and Workplaces:

 {% assign items = site.benefit %}